ABI-Software/ABIBook/PMR/PMR-cellmlrepositorytutorial.rst

   A container (much like a folder or directory on your computer) to hold the files that make up a model, as well as any other files such as documentation or metadata, etc. In practical terms, each workspace is a Mercurial repository.

 :term:`Exposure`
-  An exposure is a publically viewable presentation of a particular revision of a model.
+  An exposure is a publicly viewable presentation of a particular revision of a model.
 An exposure can present one or many files from your workspace, along with documentation and other information about your model.

 The Mercurial DVCS has a range of terms that are useful to know, and definitions of these terms can be found in the Mercurial glossary: http://mercurial.selenic.com/wiki/Glossary.